B987352101_O1995.pdf

 they called Aotearoa, and which today is known as New

+Zealand.
 If we go back far enough we shall find that this

 joumey took many hundreds of years.
 It happened so